Court records confirm that a man has been charged in the deaths of two Toledo firefighters killed in the line of duty.

 At the time Abou-Arab's arrest the Mayor was in Sandusky attending funeral services for Private Dickman.

 â??I would like to thank the agencies that were involved in this investigation, our Cityâ??s fire investigators, our Toledo Police Department, the State Fire Marshal, the FBI, the Federal Bureau of Alcohol, Tobacco, Firearms, and Explosives, and the National Institute for Occupational Safety and Health.
 This is an ongoing case that must proceed through the court system, given that, I will refrain from additional comments at this time,â??
 Mayor Collins said in a statement.

 Property records confirm that Abou-Arab owns the property at 528 Magnolia in north Toledo.
-The property includes an apartment building where the two firefighters died on Sunday.
+The property includes an apartment building where the

 Private Stephen Machcinski and Private James Dickman were honored in a 'Last Alarm' ceremony at the SeaGate Centre on Thursday.
 Dickman was buried Friday afternoon.
 Machcinski will be buried on Saturday.
 WATCH: Entire two-hour 'Last Alarm' service

 This is not Abou-Arab's first time facing legal action in the Toledo area.
 According to court records, he has also been charged with the illegal use of food stamps, telecommunications fraud and the unauthorized use of property computer equipment.